quarkus-qe/quarkus-test-framework/README.md

 We can use properties that require external resources using the `resource::` tag.
 For example: `.withProperty("to.property", "resource::/file.yaml");`.
 This works either using containers in bare metal or OpenShift/Kubernetes.

+- File logging

+When running a test, the output will be copied into Console and a file placed in `target/logs/tests.out`.

+For OpenShift and Kubernetes, when some test fail, the logs of all the pods within the test namespace will be copied in `target/logs` folder as well.

 - Colourify logging

 The test framework will output a different colour by service.
 This will extremely ease the troubleshooting of the logic.